yarik2kgus/GitBush/README.md

 # testing
-This is my training with GitBush console commands
+This is my training with GitBash console commands